sophiewax/library-literacy-analysis/README.md

 Further research could incorporate more variables, use regression models, or explore spatial patterns with mapping tools.

-**Studnets: Follow the above lesson to determine if there is a correlation between public library access and literacy rates using the provided csv files.
+Students: Follow the above lesson to determine if there is a correlation between public library access and literacy rates using the provided csv files.
-**

 After visualizing the relationshjip with the scatterplots and running a correlation test, reflect on what factors influence literacy beyond libraries.